hadley/adv-r/Functional-programming.md

 }
 ```

-The real `lapply()` is rather more complicated since it's implemented in C for efficiency, but the essence of the algorithm is the same. `lapply()` is known as a higher-order-function (HOF), as it's a function that takes a function as one of it's arguments.
-HOFs are an important part of functional programming and are discussed in more detail below.
+The real `lapply()` is rather more complicated since it's implemented in C for efficiency, but the essence of the algorithm is the same. `lapply()` is a higher-order-function (HOF), because it takes a function as one of its arguments.
+HOFs are an important part of functional programming and we'll learn more about them below.

-We can use `lapply()` in our problem with one small trick: rather than simply assigning the results to `df` we assign then to `df[]`, so R's usual subsetting rules take over and we get a data frame instead of a list.
+We can apply `lapply()` to our problem with one small trick: rather than simply assigning the results to `df` we assign then to `df[]`, so R's usual subsetting rules take over and we get a data frame instead of a list.

 ```R
 fix_missing <- function(x) {